hd23408/nist-schemagen/README.md

 * `-o, --output_dir`: an output directory into which the output files should be written (e.g. `python main.py -o /path/to/output /path/to/input.csv`)
+* `-m, --max_categorical`: the maximum number of values a column can have to be considered categorical.
+Columns with more than this number of values will be treated as ranges.
+Defaults to 25.
+* `-i, --include_na`: Whether or not to include "NaN" as one of the categorical values, when there are some rows that don't have a value for that column.
+Defaults to False.

 ### Using as a Module